spidernet-io/spiderpool/README.md

 * coordinator plugin: a binary plugin on each host that CNI can use for multi-NIC route coordination, IP conflict detection, and host connectivity.

+* ifacer plugin: A binary plugin on each host that helps CNIs such as macvlan and ipvlan dynamically create bond and vlan interfaces

 On top of its own components, Spiderpool relies on open-source underlay CNIs to allocate network interfaces to Pods.
 You can use [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) to manage multiple NICs and CNI configurations.

 Any CNI project compatible with third-party IPAM plugins can work well with Spiderpool, such as: